Treatment Approach

 Patient Care and Treatment Cost

-Our comprehensive monthly fee of $1850 includes custom-synthesized oral liposomal niclosamide and provides continuous access to Dr. Thomas’s expertise.
-This represents a significant value compared to international treatment options, which often range from $7,000 to $20,000 weekly or $40,000 to $120,000 for experimental procedures with limited scientific validation.
+The cost for our services is a flat rate of $2250 per month.
+This includes custom-synthesized oral liposomal niclosamide and ongoing medical management and continuous access to Dr. Thomas’s expertise.
+This is less expensive than alternative cancer treatment often sought in Mexico, Central America, the Caribbean, and Europe.
+In these locations, clinics typically charge $7,000 to $20,000 weekly for medical treatment or $40,000 to $120,000 for highly-experimental procedures that have limited scientific validation.
 Other costs are for online items (bicarbonate, high-ozonide ozonated oil, and liposomal chrysin) and retail pharmacy items (auranofin and sulfasalazine).
 Treatment continues until achieving remission or disease stabilization, typically within a 12-18-month timeframe.
 Other than covering the cost of bloodwork, health insurance and Medicare do not pay for integrative cancer treatment.

 References